 More interpretations through song, art, poetry, drama, and modern worship liturgies get their inspiration from the book of Luke than any other Gospel.
 His ability to describe the details of Jesus’s conception, birth story, infancy, and childhood brings the story to life.
 This book provides a prospect to share the gospel story more visually.

 Written originally for the Greek Gentile audience, Luke is a man who creatively makes use of talents from his perspective as a doctor while writing these sacred words.
 He writes more about Jesus, His healings and the quality of Jesus’s love than any previous Gospel writer.
 Luke is the only Gentile whose writings are included in the New Testament.
 He was a learned, cultured man oriented toward research.
 Luke, along with writing the book of Acts, makes the largest contribution to literature in the NT.
-He hung out with Paul and, word for word wrote more than Paul, therefore there is an emphasis on Jewish Christianity (mentioning the temple, observed feasts and festivals).
-Most of what he wrote was from others eyewitness accounts of others like what a reporter would do in writing a feature article (Lk.
+He hung out with Paul and, word for word wrote more than Paul, therefore there is an emphasis on Jewish Christianity (mentioning the temple, observed feasts, and festivals).
+When the adolescent boy Jesus went to the temple to be about “the Father’s work”, getting separated from his parents, it was probably around the time of his bar mitzvah.
+Most of what he wrote was from others eyewitness accounts (especially Peter’s) of others like what a reporter would do in writing a feature article (Lk.
 1:1-4).
 The story of Jesus’s second advent after His resurrection is shown in Luke 12:37.

 Dr. Luke never references himself other than in “us” (he, Paul and occasionally Timothy) found in the book of Acts (16:10).
 In this book bearing his name (which means light giving), Luke’s portrays Jesus as a compassionate man of love toward the fringes of society who were thought of as last, or the least and the lost.

 Luke also shares Jesus’s ancestral lineage, not just to Abraham as Matthew did, but to the beginning with Adam.
+It’s interesting to note that the Christain message (Romans 10:13) is not unambiguous to the Jews.
+Dig a little deeper and find in the Jewish Apocrypha (that which is not part of the canon but written roughly around the same time), describes the anointed one, the Messiah (i.e. servant, shepherd, judge, king, son of man, etc).
+Israel was told its story, not beginning with itself, but within the context of the entire human race in the first ten chapters of Genesis before Israel’s ancestral line which begins with Abraham in Genesis 12.
 In 1Corinthians 15:22, Paul wrote, “As in Adam all die, so in Christ, all will be made alive.”
 In verse 45, he calls Jesus the “last final Adam.”

 Because more women appear in Luke, it’s been called the gospel for women.
 As writer Dorothy Sayers said, “During this era, women were to be seen in public but not heard.
 Not here, the women listed include Elizabeth and Mary who are first to receive the message of Christ’s coming.
 Anna, the prophetess, in the temple, and Mary Magdalene the woman who anointed Jesus’s feet are mentioned.
 Mary Magdalene holds the position of the first person the resurrected Jesus appears to and the first woman commissioned to tell the disciples what she had witnessed.
 Many women who traveled with Jesus, supporting Him and the disciples out of their own financial pockets (Lk.
 8:1-3).
 Luke (1:46-55) is the only gospel that records Mary’s prayer (known as a song or the Magnificat) of praise and thanksgiving.